 But don’t forget the cornucopia of other winter kids activities – both indoors and outdoors – available in the Beaver Creek and Vail area.

-And by the way, there’s lots to do besides sledding & tubing.
-Here is a list of surefire winter crowd-pleasers…
+And by the way, there’s lots to do in Vail and Beaver Creek besides sledding & tubing!
+Here’s a list of surefire winter kid-pleasers…

 Click here to see all available kids activities in the Vail Valley.

-2. Guided Snowmobile Tours.
+- Guided Snowmobile Tours.
 Explore the surrounding mountains on the back of a snowmobile!
 Local snowmobile tours will take you to scenic vistas in a rugged but comfortable ride, kids over 16 can usually ride their own machines.
 Smaller kiddos can ride co-pilot to an adult on a two-seater sled.
-Numerous high-caliber snow mobile guide & rental companies operate in the area
+Numerous high-caliber snow mobile guide & rental companies operate in the area.

 Check out WhatToDo’s comprehensive of Vail vacation activities!